-Moszna Castle is one of the most beautiful castles in Southern Poland, located just 200 km from Krakow.
-With its 99 turrets, 365 rooms and a lush park around it, with flower gardens and even a lake, Moszna Castle is considered one of the best examples of romantic fairy-tale and eclectic architecture.
+Moszna Castle is undoubtedly one of the most breathtaking castles in Southern Poland, conveniently located just 200 km from Krakow.
+Boasting an impressive 99 turrets and a staggering 365 rooms, this enchanting noble residence is surrounded by a lush park adorned with flower gardens and even a serene lake.
+With its captivating blend of architectural styles, rich history, and captivating legends, Moszna Castle stands as a shining example of romantic fairy-tale and eclectic architecture.

 What you will find in this guide to visiting Moszna Castle: